 Black women victimized by sexual an domestic violence often restrain from reporting the crime because of the multi-faceted complexities associated with Black woman in America and the stigmas attached to their identities.
 To better serve a victim/survivor within African American culture and help them as they move in a direction of healthier lifestyles, the Sojourner group consciously works to address barriers that are often dismissed by mainstream providers, such as labels, biases, spirituality differences, family history, regional norms, the detrimental historical context affiliated with law enforcement, lack of trust for mental health professionals, and uncertainty with medical professionals.

-The Sojourner Group is diligent in its work to provide educational tools that will guide, direct, and emancipate women of color victimized by a crime that has silenced them far too long.
+The Sojourner Group is diligent in its work to provide educational tools that will guide, direct, and emancipate Black women victimized by a crime that has silenced them far too long.
 We recognize that the multi-faceted complexities, specific to Black women; biases, societal stigmas, and assumptions, are the driving forces that puts a victim/survivor on the path of social isolation.
 A silent victim/survivor stands unprepared, yet likely to experience a lifetime of poor mental health.
 Poor mental health can lead to suicide, substance abuse, and chronic conditions related to unhealthy weight.

 Our mantra is to EDUCATE, ENGAGE, and EMPOWER.
 We respectfully acknowledge and validate the cultural differences that are significant when a victim/survivor is functioning to move towards a more dignified and healthier lifestyle.
 We work diligently to provide social instructions that bolster a victim/survivor to overcome life’s obstacles.